Skip to main content

 displacementTotalUNHCR total displaced persons (log10 scale)Lower is better7 - 00.25UNHCRAnnual

-unrestEventsSeverity-weighted unrest events + sqrt(fatalities)Lower is better20 - 00.20Unrest monitoringRealtime
+unrestEventsSeverity-weighted unrest events + sqrt(fatalities), population-normalized per million with a 0.5M floorLower is better10 - 00.20Unrest monitoringRealtime

 IndicatorDescriptionDirectionGoalposts (worst-best)WeightSourceCadence

-ucdpConflictUCDP armed conflict: eventCount*2 + typeWeight + sqrt(deaths)Lower is better30 - 00.65UCDPRealtime
+ucdpConflictUCDP armed conflict: eventCount*2 + typeWeight + sqrt(deaths), population-normalized per million with a 0.5M floorLower is better15 - 00.65UCDPRealtime

 displacementHostedUNHCR hosted displaced persons (log10 scale)Lower is better7 - 00.35UNHCRAnnual